jmende27/processor-sdk-doc-jm2/source/linux/Foundational_Components/U-Boot/UG-Memory-K3.rst

    sdhci@fa00000: 1 (SD)

 The device index "**0**" for eMMC will be used when flashing to the eMMC device
-in: :ref:`flash-and-boot-to-uboot-prompt` using :command:`mmc dev 0` command.
+in: :ref:`uboot-emmc-flash-and-boot-to-uboot-prompt` using :command:`mmc dev 0` command.

 In u-boot environment, usually **mmcdev=n** is used to selct which MMC device to boot Linux from, where **n** is the device index.